lkotipal/pdxparse/README.md

 * In localization automatically change color of words, add icons, get nested localization etc.
 * make set_politics more elaborate maybe?
 * maybe load scripted_effects, scripted_triggers for parsing?
-* maybe load characters for parsing? also useful for has_idea, remove_idea etc.
+* ~~maybe load characters for parsing?~~
+    * create hashmap er edit idea hashmap based of idea_token in characters, also useful for has_idea, remove_idea etc.
 * maybe load buildings for parsing?
 * ~~deal with add_ideas, remove_ideas having multiple ideas in them~~
 * set_autonomy make it also deal with vars and pronouns for the target (outside foldcompound?)